cucapra/braid/docs/gl.md

 If different stages use the same uniform variable, BraidGL only needs to bind it once.

-### Vertex Attributes
+### Vertex Attributes {#attr}

 Graphics APIs have a second mechanism for sending data to shaders that differs per vertex, called *vertex attributes*.
 In our above example, the `position` variable is an array of vectors indicating the location of each vertex.
 We don't want to pass the entire array to every invocation of the vertex shader---instead, each invocation should get a different vector, as if we had called `map` on the array.

 To this end, BraidGL handles cross-stage persistence specially when sharing arrays from the host to a shader.
-If an expression `e` has type `T Array`, then in a shader quote, the persist-escape expression `%[e]` has the element type `T`.
+If an expression `e` has type `T Buffer`, then in a shader quote, the persist-escape expression `%[e]` has the element type `T`.
 The compile code uses WebGL's APIs to bind the array as an attribute instead of a uniform.

 When a program uses an attribute at the fragment stage, OpenGL can't communicate the value directly.
 (There is no such thing as a "fragment attribute.")
 Instead, BraidGL implements the communication by generated code at the vertex stage to pass the current value to the fragment stage.